-Figure 7: Select a macro library to import.
+Figure 8: Select a macro library to import

 Navigate to the directory containing the library to import.
 There are usually two files from which to choose, dialog.xlb and script.xlb.
 It does not matter which of these two files you select; both will be imported.
-Select a file and click Open to continue (see Figure 8).
+Select a file and click Open to continue.